411 on High Point

 - You learn so much about the new product coming out and get a chance to get to foster relationships with your vendors and what they stand for [customer service, attention to detail, and quality of product].

-There are many different markets around the country that I have on my list to visit [find another word…].
-Looking forward to scheduling the time to visit [find another word] and find the perfect resources for my clients.
+There are many different markets around the country that I have on my list to visit.
+I look forward to finding many different avenues and “nooks and crannies” to find the perfect resources for my clients.

 Part 1 – Furniture Factory Tour